 On New Year's Day 1942, fire tore through a swath of downtown Miussoula, Montana - destroying the Shaphard Hotel, Gamble Stores and Yandt's Men's Wear.
 Flames brought down the hotel roof.
 Note the limited number of hose lines in these photographs.

-PUEBLO COLD STORAGE - 2007
+PUEBLO WAREHOUSE - 2007

 Photo: Pueblo Fire Museum